openanalytics/shinyproxy-config-examples/20-ecs-minimal/README.md

 # Example: running ShinyProxy on ECS (using ECS backend)

-This example demonstrates how to run ShinyProxy on ECS, while using the ECS backend to host applications.
+This example demonstrates how to run ShinyProxy on ECS, while using the ECS backend to host apps.
 This example uses opentofu/terraform to configure the infrastructure.
-Even when not using opentofue/terraform, this is useful, since the code explains all the configuration that is required for this example.
+Even when not using opentofue/terraform, this is useful, since the code explains all the configuration that's required for this example.

 ## Overview